ankitsultana/accent/_posts/2016-01-09-Documentation.markdown

 year-month-day-name-of-the-file.markdown
 {% endhighlight %}

-* For Syntax highlighting, bleu uses *Rouge* which is the default highlighter in Jekyll 3 and above.
+* For Syntax highlighting, accent uses *Rouge* which is the default highlighter in Jekyll 3 and above.
 If you don't know how to highlight a code block, [refer](http://jekyllrb.com/docs/templates/).

 * To set up Google Analytics tracking id, just set the `tracking_id` variable in `_config.yml`.